co-alliance/adr/sites/all/modules/islandora_contrib/islandora_bookmark/README.md

 ## Introduction

 The Islandora Bookmark module allows users to build, manage, share and track lists of objects.
 Manage your bookmarks under /islandora_bookmark.
-There's two ways to add bookmarks to your lists.
+There are two ways to add bookmarks to your lists:

 1. Through object pages: every object page will have a little tool at the bottom to bookmark the current object.
-2. Through Solr searches: Islandora Bookmark provides a solr display with functionality to bookmark objects based on a custom Solr query.
+2. Through Solr searches: Islandora Bookmark provides a SOLR display with functionality to bookmark objects based on a custom Solr query.

 # Requirements